Other Sustain projects

 Depending on what they are, environmental and ethical standards may increase or reduce costs e.g. organic fruit costs more, but buying seasonal food from local farmers is often cheaper, and choosing Marine Stewardship Council certified pollock, hake, hoki and coley is often the least expensive whitefish available.

-The Campaign for Better Hospital Food represents a coalition of organisations calling on the Westminster government to introduce mandatory nutritional, environmental and ethical standards for food served to patients in NHS hospitals in England.
+The Campaign for Better Hospital Food represents a coalition of organisations calling on the Westminster government to make permanent, radical improvements to the nutritional, environmental and ethical standard of food served to patients in NHS hospitals in England.
 You can see a list of organisations supporting the campaign here.

-- promotes health, by reducing saturated fat, sugar and salt, and ensuring it meets recommended dietary guidelines for patients,
+- promote health, by reducing saturated fat, sugar and salt, and ensuring it meets recommended dietary guidelines for patients,

-- supports ethical food and farming practices e.g. by specifying animal welfare standards and guaranteeing that farmers who produce hospital food get fair pay and have safe working conditions.
+- support ethical food and farming practices e.g. by specifying animal welfare standards and guaranteeing that farmers who produce hospital food get fair pay and have safe working conditions.